 Independent Living Communities

-Seniors who want to retire and enjoy a little less work on their plate will probably benefit from age-restricted neighborhoods.
-However, seniors who want to retire a need a little help along the way will likely want to consider independent living retirement communities.
+Seniors who want to retire and enjoy having a little less work on their plate will probably benefit from age-restricted neighborhoods.
+However, seniors who want to retire and need a little help along the way will likely want to consider independent living retirement communities.

-These retirement homes are very similar looking to age-restricted communities on the outside.
-In fact, many of them seem more like resorts, filled with outstanding amenities, rather than a retirement home.
-Most seniors will rent a unit in one of these communities, instead of buying, and they can expect to pay anywhere from $2500 to $500 per month on their rental costs.
-The good news is, many times these rental costs include virtually everything from meal plans to utilities and even linen services.
+These retirement homes look very similar to age-restricted communities on the outside.
+In fact, many of them seem more like resorts filled with outstanding amenities rather than a retirement home.
+Most seniors will rent a unit in one of these communities, instead of buying, and they can expect to pay anywhere from $500 to $2,500 or more per month on their rental costs.
+The good news is that many times these rental costs include virtually everything from meal plans to utilities and even linen services.

 One of the great things about these communities is that they are a little more focused on making sure that seniors can get the care they need, if they need it.
 This means access to meal services, light housekeeping, planned activities, transportation and even live-in managers.